Smyrna mom who survived stage 4 pancreatic cancer writes open letter to Alex Trebek

 SMYRNA, Ga. — In 2012, Elise Roth Tedeschi was told she had about nine months to live.
 Almost seven years later, pancreatic cancer is in her rear view window – but not far from her mind.

-“I get scared about every six months,” the mother of two from Smyrna said.
+“I get scans about every six months,” the mother of two from Smyrna said.
 “There’s just not enough survivors out there.”

 Tedeschi had stage 4 pancreatic cancer and said that, even at her sickest moments, she reminded herself of the “four Fs:” Faith, family, friends and fun.